nerva-project/nerva-docs/docs/guides/multisig.md

 # If you have an existing multisig wallet

 Wallets that were already multisig before the feature was disabled keep opening, syncing and receiving funds normally.
-Spending from them keeps working until hard fork 14, which activates at block height 4,500,000, expected around the end of November 2026 at the current block pace.
+Spending from them keeps working until hard fork 14.
+The activation height in the source is currently 4,500,000, but that is a placeholder held deliberately far out so that builds from master do not fork early; the real height is set once the validation gates pass and is expected to land earlier than that.
+Treat it as a moving deadline rather than a date you can plan around, and watch the announcement channels.

 From that point on, multisig wallets will no longer be able to spend at all.
 Recent wallet versions print a warning at startup to make this hard to miss:

     WARNING: multisig is a disabled legacy feature.
 From fork 14 this wallet cannot spend; move any funds before the fork.

-If you hold funds in a multisig wallet, the practical advice is simple: **move them to a regular wallet before the fork**.
+Because the date can move earlier, do not wait for it.
+If you hold funds in a multisig wallet, the practical advice is simple: **move them to a regular wallet now**.
 Gather the required signers, spend the balance to a normal wallet you control, and treat the multisig address as spent afterwards.
 Receiving continues to work after the fork, but coins sent to a multisig address after it would be stuck, so decommission the address properly and stop giving it out now.

 # Why it was disabled